Model

 1. Variable-length inputs (0.5–30 seconds)

-While our previous model, ZUNA1, processed only fixed 5 s segments.
-ZUNA1.1 samples a segment length per training example, snapped to a 0.125 s token grid, drawn across four bins from very short (0.5–1.5 s) to long (10–30 s), with the middle 1.5–10 s range oversampled since it is the most common operating point.
-Because samples now vary substantially in token count, we pack multiple segments into each batch up to a fixed budget and use flex attention with a sample-aware mask so tokens from one sample never attend to tokens from another.
+While our previous model, ZUNA1, processed only fixed 5 s segments, ZUNA1.1 samples a segment length per training example, snapped to a 0.125 s token grid, drawn across four bins from very short (0.5–1.0 s) to long (10–30 s), with the middle 1.0–10 s range more heavily represented since it is the most common operating point.
 This means ZUNA1.1 can serve both a 0.5 s trial snippet and a 30 s continuous stretch, with no retraining or reconfiguration.

 2. A richer mixture of reconstruction tasks